Current progress

 Brussels

-We continue to accelerate our fiber roll-out in Brussels with the goal of covering the entire Brussels Capital Region by the end of 2026.
+We continue to accelerate our fiber roll-out in Brussels with the goal of covering the entire Brussels Capital Region in the coming years.

 Is Fiber available in your area?